hashicorp/packer/website/source/docs/templates/user-variables.html.md

 ### From a File

 Variables can also be set from an external JSON file.
-The `-var-file` flag reads a file containing a basic key/value mapping of variables to values and sets those variables.
-The JSON file is simple:
+The `-var-file` flag reads a file containing a key/value mapping of variables to values and sets those variables.
+An example JSON file may look like this:

 ```json
 {